Air quality in Durham City

 The full extent of the AQMA that was declared in 2011 is marked by a red boundary on the map and by a list of properties falling within the Durham City AQMA.
 Both of these are available to download below:

 The outcome of the detailed assessment of air quality has determined levels of nitrogen dioxide in other areas of Durham City that are above the national and European air quality standards.
 Therefore the declared AQMA was extended in July 2014 to incorporate the western area of the city through the junctions at Crossgate Lights and Neville's Cross to the Stonebridge roundabout together with sections of Claypath and New Elvet.
-A copy of the 2014 order can be downloaded below, together with a map showing the full extent of the AQMA that was amended in 2014 is marked by a purple boundary:
+A copy of the 2014 order can be downloaded below, together with a map showing the full extent of the AQMA that was amended in 2014 is marked by a purple boundary.

 Further monitoring sites were subsequently set up on Church Street, New Elvet outside the boundary of the declared Air Quality Management Area (AQMA).
 The levels measured at these sites exceed the annual mean air quality objective.
 It is therefore necessary to extend the boundary of the AQMA to include this further short-section of Church Street.
-A map showing the amended boundary of the AQMA can be found below: (provide a link to access a map showing the proposed extended area).
+A map showing the amended boundary of the AQMA can be found below:

 What happens now that the AQMA has been declared?